Azure/deployment-stacks/TUTORIAL.md

 - The removed public IP address is deleted
 - The other resource group and public IP address still exist

+## Add a managed resource to the deployment stack

+Modify `pip.bicep` to re-add the IP address you deleted in the previous step.
+Make sure to run `az stack sub create` or `New-AzSubscriptionDeploymentStack` to confirm the change.

+This step highlights the modularity and centralized "command and control" offered by Azure deployment stacks.
+You control your list of managed resources entirely through the infrastructure as code (IaC) design pattern.

 ## Delete the deployment stack

-To remove the deployment stack and its managed resources from your Azure subscription, run the following CLI command to delete the entire deployment stack.
+To remove the deployment stack and its managed resources from your Azure subscription, run the following CLI command:

 > [!NOTE]
 > If you run `az stack sub delete` without the `--delete-all`, `--delete-resource-groups`, or